If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 SEO Friendly

-WordPress makes it easy to manage on-page SEO elements that provide a better experience for your site visitors.
+WordPress makes it easy to manage on-page SEO elements that improve the experience for your site visitors.

-You can easily manage permalink structure, metadata, image optimization, mobile optimization, etc. Also, there are lots of third-party plugins and services to help you with content optimization.
+You can easily manage the permalink structure, metadata, image optimization, and mobile optimization.
+Also, there are lots of third-party plugins and services to help you with content optimization.

 We will get into that in a moment…stay on this page.